andreabbondanza/RESTClient/README.md

 - __GetUrl()__ : _string_ - Return the request URL
 - __RESTRequest(string)__ : _constructor_ - Construct a RESTRequest with url
 - __RESTRequest()__ : _constructor_
-- __AddCookie(string,string,string,string)__: _void_ - Add a cookie to handler
-- __GetCookieCollection__ : CookieCollection : Return the request collection of cookies
 - __AddX509Certificate(X509Certificate)__ : _void_ - Add a certificate to handler
 - __RemoveX509Certificate(X509Certificate)__ : _void_ - Remove a certificate from handler

-## Cookies

-If you want read the Request cookies, you should use the GetCookies from RESTRequest object.
-If you want read the response cookies, you must use the GetCookie/s method from RESTClient object.

 ## Note